csml-cam/csml-cam.github.io/reading_group.md

-## Michaelmas Term 2020 Schedule
+### Michaelmas Term 2020

-In this term, we will focus on the topic of *approximate Bayesian computation* and *Stein methods*.
+In this term, we focused on the topic of *approximate Bayesian computation* and *Stein methods*.

 {% capture details %}